 In finding your comfortable position, don’t wedge yourself too tightly into the boat.
 Your body should be snug enough to give you control of the kayak, but loose enough that you can exit smoothly if the need arises.

-On Yacht La Pinta you’ll get to jump in the waters throughout the islands pretty much every day, if you’re up for it.
-Kayaking in the Galapagos will be reserved to specific days and are also entirely optional.
-All three of our Galapagos cruise itineraries on Yacht La Pinta offer kayaking on the following days:
+On Yacht La Pinta you’ll get to jump in the waters throughout the islands pretty much every day if you’re up for it.
+Kayaking in the Galapagos will be reserved for specific days and are also entirely optional.